folio-org/folio-org.github.io/_faqs/how-to-archive-repository.md

 (**Note**: If the repository is to be **renamed** rather than archived, then there are various ramifications.
 Tread very carefully and follow the guide [Rename a module](/guides/rename-module/) instead.)

-Archiving means that the repository becomes read-only.
+Archiving means that the repository becomes read-only (see further [implications](#archive-as-read-only) described below).

 You will still be able to fork the repository and unarchive it at any time.